leoarthurwall/Click-n-Brick/README.md

   - Some users felt confused with performing a search without the option of applying filters
 - Adding a third call to action on the property information page ‘book a viewing.
   - Users expressed they would like to arrange a booking without needing to contact the agent first.
-- Improving the header & footer navigation bar design and functionality (IMAGE)
+- Improving the header & footer navigation bar design and functionality
-  - Menu options on the footer = 1 click instead of 2, a better position for natural thumb use.
+  - All menu options on the footer can be on show.
+Meaning 1 click instead of 2.
+Also a better position for natural thumb use.

 ## Sprint 1 - Design (UI)